-Praia da Salema, is a fishing village in the province of Vila do Bispo, Algarve, in the Natural Park of Southwest Alentejo and Costa Vicentina.
-It is mid way between the larger towns of Lagos and Sagres.
+Praia da Salema is a fishing village in the province of Vila do Bispo, Algarve, in the Natural Park of Southwest Alentejo and Costa Vicentina.
+It is mid way between the larger towns of Lagos and the village of Sagres.
 Some locals say the village is named after a fish, the Salema, which was commonly caught in the seas off the coast of the village by the fisherman in years gone by.
-Credence is given to this theory in that there are remains of a wealthy Roman villa only 2km away; and research shows that wealthy Romans used to love to eat a fish called Salema for recreational purposes, as it made them hallucinate.
+Credence is given to this theory in that there are remains of a wealthy Roman villa only 2km away - in Boca do Rio - and research shows that wealthy Romans used to love to eat a fish called Salema for recreational purposes, as it made them hallucinate.
 This hallucinogenic fish was related to the Bream, which is still found in abundance off the coast of Salema today.
-Folklore or truth?
+Folklore or truth?!
 All fisherman enjoy a good tale!!!

 Fish are still landed in Salema today, the central area of the beach being occupied by boats and their fishing gear.
 The fisherman’s hut is occupied most days by the elder fisherman, who keep a watchful eye out on the younger generation; and are always willing to pass on their knowledge to those youngsters who seek their guidance.
 It is possible to observe the return of the boats to the beach at the end of the working day, mainly in early morning after a night of fishing, and enjoy the result of their catch in the restaurants of the village.

 You will find visible signs of the connection to its fishing traditions whilst wandering through the winding alleys between traditional white-painted houses.